 So I went to FM99 and set up a weekly segment again.
 Just like the old book segment, this one would be completely live.
 Unlike the old book segment, this one would be recorded.
 Thus was born Two Minutes in the Yellowstone Ecosystem.

 Every Wednesday at 8:22 a.m., I go to the studio with my notes (and sometimes a few sound effects on a flash drive) and sit down with morning host Les King.
 I give him a heads-up on what we’re doing, and we talk for a couple of minutes on live radio.
 When we’re done, I have a professional recording from a professional studio on my flash drive.

 I go back to the Wildlife Sanctuary, load up the script in Adobe Audition CC, and clean it up.
 Usually, the sound editing is pretty simple: clean up a false start or two, trim the beginning and end, and add a canned open and close.
 Sometimes I have to re-record a piece, and sometimes I add animal sounds in the background.

 Once it’s finalized, I type up the transcript — which is sometimes completely different from my original notes because it’s unrehearsed live radio — and create an “album cover” for the episode.
-Friday morning, the podcast goes live on the podcast section of the Sanctuary’s website along with iTunes and various aggregators.
+Friday morning, the podcast goes live on the Sanctuary’s website along with iTunes and various aggregators.